Dan12/rpiosv2/README.md

 ## TODO

-Abilities I'd like to add on day:
+Abilities I'd like to add one day:

 USB